 Shoyu Ramen (Soy Sauce)

-Shoyu ramen is Tokyo’s original and most traditional style — the ramen that started it all in the capital.
-The broth is typically a clear or semi-clear chicken or pork stock seasoned with soy sauce, giving it a savory, slightly sweet, amber-brown color.
-The noodles are usually thin and curly.
-Classic toppings include chashu pork, menma (bamboo shoots), negi (green onion), nori (seaweed), and a soft-boiled egg.
+Shoyu ramen is Tokyo’s original and most traditional style — the bowl that started it all in the capital.
+The broth is usually a clear or semi-clear chicken or pork stock seasoned with soy sauce, which gives it that savory, faintly sweet edge and an amber-brown color.
+Noodles tend to be thin and curly.
+Classic toppings: chashu pork, menma (bamboo shoots), negi (green onion), nori, and a soft-boiled egg.
 If you want to taste the historical roots of Tokyo ramen, start here.
+Expect to pay around ¥850-1,100.

 Tonkotsu Ramen (Pork Bone)